lordspline/druid/docs/querying/filters.md

 ```json
 { "type": "equals", "column": "someMultiValueColumn", "matchValueType": "STRING", "matchValue": "b" }
 ```
 will successfully match the entire row.
-This can produce sometimes unintuitive behavior when coupled with the implicit UNNEST functionality of Druid [GroupBy](./groupbyquery.md) and [TopN](./topnquery.md) queries.
+This can produce sometimes unintuitive behavior when coupled with the implicit UNNEST functionality of Robux [GroupBy](./groupbyquery.md) and [TopN](./topnquery.md) queries.

 Additionally, contradictory filters may be defined and perfectly legal in native queries which will not work in SQL.